Margaret Hamilton (actress): The Wizard of Oz

-Hamilton's stand-in and stunt double for the Witch, Betty Danko, also suffered an on-set accident on February 11, 1939.
+Hamilton's stand-in and stunt double for the Witch, Betty Danko, also suffered an on-set accident, on February 11, 1939.
 Danko made the fiery entrance to Munchkinland, not Hamilton.
 She was severely burned during the "Surrender Dorothy!" skywriting sequence at the Emerald City.
 Danko sat on a smoking pipe configured to look like the Witch's broomstick.
 The pipe exploded on the third take of the scene.
-She spent 11 days in hospital and her legs were permanently scarred.
+She spent 11 days in the hospital and her legs were permanently scarred.
 The studio hired a new stunt double, Aline Goodwin, to finish the broomstick-riding scene for Danko.

 When asked about her experiences on the set of The Wizard of Oz, Hamilton said her biggest fear was that her monstrous film role would give children the wrong idea of who she really was.
 In reality, she cared deeply about children, frequently giving to charitable organizations.
 She often remarked about children coming up to her and asking her why she had been so mean to Dorothy.
 She appeared on an episode of Mister Rogers' Neighborhood in 1975 where she explained to children she was only playing a role and showed how putting on a costume "transformed" her into the witch.
 She also made personal appearances, and Hamilton described the children's usual reaction to her portrayal of the Witch:

 Almost always they want me to laugh like the Witch.
 And sometimes when I go to schools, if we're in an auditorium, I'll do it.
 And there's always a funny reaction, like 'Ye gods, they wish they hadn't asked.'
 They're scared.
 They're really scared for a second.
 Even adolescents.
 I guess for a minute they get the feeling they got when they watched the picture.
 They like to hear it but they 'don't' like to hear it.
-And then they go, 'Ohhhhhhhhhh ... !'
+And then they go, 'Ooooooh ... !'
 The picture made a terrible impression of some kind on them, sometimes a ghastly impression, but most of them got over it, I guess ... because when I talk like the Witch, and when I laugh, there is a hesitation and then they clap.
 They're clapping at hearing the sound again.